Representative of coal and tree-burning industries appointed to UK Climate Change Committee

 Doug Parr, Policy Director at Greenpeace UK, “It’s surprising that the first business appointment to the Climate Change Committee should come from a sector as controversial as biomass and fossil fuel.
 It is well acknowledged that biomass can produce more carbon emissions than the coal it replaces, and major questions have been raised over public subsidies being used for unsustainable practices.
 Most energy companies see the future as being one of modern, decentralised energy systems, so experience from conventional, centralised power stations becomes less relevant.
 The CCC will have to work hard to ensure they are beyond reproach in transparently examining future technological scenarios, especially on bio-energy and decentralisation, to maximise benefits for the environment and the climate.”

-Dr. Heaton will remain Head of Sustainability and Policy at Drax power station in Yorkshire, the world’s biggest wood-burning power station and the UK’s biggest coal burning plant and carbon emitter.
+Dr. Heaton will remain a Senior Officer at Drax power station in Yorkshire, the world’s biggest wood-burning power station and the UK’s biggest coal burning plant and carbon emitter.
 Wood pellets burned by the plant are manufactured primarily from forests in North America, including trees clear-felled in hardwood swamps of the Southern U.S. The transition to burning wood means Drax now emits more greenhouse gases than when it burned only coal.
 A study published by the UK’s own Department for Energy and Climate Change in 2014 confirmed that carbon pollution from burning trees for electricity can exceed that from coal for several decades.
 Drax collected at least £536 million in subsidies last year for burning wood , which is treated as a renewable energy by the UK government.

 Almuth Ernsting, Co-director of the UK-based Biofuelwatch, states: “Drax has a vested interest in perpetuating the Government’s false accounting for biomass as ‘carbon neutral’, in skewing renewable energy subsidies further against low-carbon wind and solar power.
 It also has a vested interest in preventing or delaying a mandatory coal phase-out.
 Continued coal burning is responsible for high carbon emissions as well as human rights abuses and environmental destruction linked to mining.”